How To Sell Art Online and Make Money in 2026: The Beginner’s Guide

 Sell Art Via Online Marketplaces

 If you’re not sure where to start selling art online, using an online marketplace could be a great option.
-Typically, these are major e-commerce stores that provide a ready-made audience of potential buyers and built-in tools for listing and managing your artwork.
-They have a lot of brand recognition, customer trust, and a dominant presence on social media.
-Another thing that makes them special is they sell art designed and submitted by independent artists from all around the world.
-Therefore, customers know to visit art marketplaces to find fresh and unique works of art.
+Typically, these platforms provide a ready-made audience of potential buyers and built-in tools for listing and managing your artwork.

 When selling on an online marketplace, you’ll need to create a profile and upload images of your work.
-Once your work is approved by the marketplace, it will be listed for sale on their website.
-When someone buys your artwork, the marketplace will take a commission and then forward the rest of the payment to you.
+Once your work is approved and uploaded, it will be listed for sale on their website.
+When someone buys your artwork, the marketplace will take a commission and forward the remainder to you.

 For many artists, selling their original art online will not generate enough income to make a living.
 After all, you can only make so much art.
-Luckily, most online marketplaces offer print-on-demand services that enable you to sell prints, extending the value and reach of your original work.
+Luckily, most online marketplaces offer print-on-demand services, allowing you to sell prints and products alongside your original work.

 Cha-ching!